 The Cons of Being a Scholar

-Although we have talked about the positive things about DOST scholarship, we know that it has few disadvantages.
-Though, it is up to you if you think that these disadvantages are good enough to discourage you.
+Although we have talked about the positive things about the DOST scholarship, we know that it has a few disadvantages.
+Though it is up to you if you think that these disadvantages are good enough to discourage you.

-Maintaining grades put pressure on you, especially when the subject is getting difficult and more challenging in the next semesters.
-That is why it is important to choose the courses that you like when you plan to take the examination with DOST scholarship.
+Maintaining grades puts pressure on you, especially when the subject is getting more difficult in the next few semesters.
+That is why it is important to choose the courses that you like when you plan to take the examination with the DOST scholarship.

-You must serve in the country for several years, same as the year you enjoyed the benefits of DOST scholarship.
+You must serve in the country for several years, the same as the year you enjoyed the benefits of the DOST scholarship.

 If you are planning to go abroad after graduation, the government will not allow you to do that unless you finished your service inside the country for some time.
-Well, this would not create too much problem, because after serving in the country, you can plan to work abroad.
+Well, this would not create too many problems because, after serving in the country, you can plan to work abroad.

 Being a scholar is a responsibility.
-If you became DOST awardee, you must cherish it and work hard to benefit from DOST scholarship.
+If you become a DOST awardee, you must cherish it and work hard to benefit from the DOST scholarship.
 You must also learn all about the terms and regulations of being a scholar.
-I have mentioned above about the agreements of being DOST scholar.
+I have mentioned above the agreements for being a DOST scholar.
 It is your responsibility to know about it as you file your DOST scholar application.

-According to some student who became DOST scholar, it changed their lives in a great way.
+According to some students who became DOST scholars, it changed their lives in a great way.
 “You do not have to graduate magna cum laude.
-The fact na scholar ka karon [you are already a scholar], successful ka na [you are already successful],” that is what Kim Dianne Ligue said, a DOST scholar and graduated as magna cum laude from the University of the Philippines Mindanao.
-Although being DOST scholarship is challenging, it helped her parent in many ways, and they did not worry how they could support her studies.
+The fact na scholar ka karon [you are already a scholar], successful ka na [you are already successful] is what Kim Dianne Ligue said, a DOST scholar who graduated as magna cum laude from the University of the Philippines Mindanao.
+Although being awarded a DOST scholarship is challenging, it helped her parents in many ways, and they did not worry about how they could support her studies.

 You see, if there is a will, there is always a way.
 If you lack in financial capability to support your studies, do not lose hope easily.
-Government is offering several scholarships to help you with your financial problem.
+The government is offering several scholarships to help you with your financial problems.
 As they see that you are deserving, they are willing to support your studies.
-Study hard, do everything to reach your goals.
-Work hard to aim your goals in life.
-Work hard to help your parent in your own simple way.
-Applying for DOST scholarship might be challenging as you think, but as you work hard toward, you will probably welcome success and be a DOST scholar until the end of your college years.
+Study hard and do everything to reach your goals.
+Work hard to achieve your goals in life.
+Work hard to help your parents in your own simple way.
+Applying for the DOST scholarship might be as challenging as you think, but as you work hard toward it, you will probably welcome success and be a DOST scholar until the end of your college years.